Fouad Hijazi

-Fouad Moussa Hijazi (فؤاد موسى حجازي; born 27 June 1973) is a Lebanese football manager and former player who is the head coach of club Akhaa Ahli Aley.
+Fouad Moussa Hijazi (فؤاد موسى حجازي; born 27 June 1973) is a football manager and former player who is the assistant coach of the Lebanon national under-23 team.
+Born in Liberia, he played for the Lebanon national team.

-Hijazi was a midfielder and played for Lebanon in the 2000 AFC Asian Cup.
-He also played for Bourj, Sagesse, Irshad, and Khoyol at club level.
+A midfielder, Hijazi played for Bourj, Sagesse, Irshad, and Khoyol at club level.
+He also played for Lebanon in the 2000 AFC Asian Cup.

 International career

 In 2002, Hijazi played for the Lebanon Olympic team at the 2002 Asian Games, scoring a goal in an 11–0 win against Afghanistan.

 Managerial career

 On 3 November 2020, during the 2020–21 season, Hijazi was appointed head coach of Lebanese Premier League side Bourj.
 He won his first title on 1 August 2021, after winning the 2021 Lebanese Challenge Cup.

 On 26 June 2022, Hijazi was appointed assistant coach to Jamal Taha at Ansar.
 He returned as head coach of Bourj in summer 2024.
 He was appointed head coach of Akhaa Ahli Aley in March 2025.

+On 30 July 2026, Hijazi was appointed as assistant coach to the Lebanon national under-23 team, working under Bassem Marmar.